 - 2021–2022: Dropped from $69,000 to $15,500 (-77%)

 Those are brutal drawdowns.
-Anyone who says Bitcoin isn't risky is either lying or hasn't been paying attention.
-You should never invest money you can't afford to lose.
+Anyone who tells you Bitcoin is not risky is either lying or has not been paying attention.
+Never invest money you cannot afford to lose.

-But here's the other side of the data: every one of those crashes was followed by a recovery to new all-time highs.
-The people who lost money were overwhelmingly those who bought high on excitement and sold low in a panic.
-The people who bought small amounts consistently, regardless of price, have historically come out ahead over any 4+ year holding period.
+The other side of the data: every one of those crashes was followed by a recovery to new all-time highs.
+Most of the people who lost money bought high on excitement and sold low in a panic.
+Those who bought small amounts consistently, regardless of price, have historically come out ahead over any 4+ year holding period.

-Volatility is the price of admission.
-Bitcoin is a young, emerging asset class being adopted globally in real-time.
-That adoption isn't smooth.
-It comes in waves of excitement and fear.
-The question isn't whether Bitcoin is volatile (it is).
-The question is whether the volatility is something you can tolerate given your time horizon and financial situation.
+Volatility is the tradeoff you accept.
+Bitcoin is a young asset class with global adoption still underway.
+That adoption moves in waves of excitement and fear.
+The question is whether you can tolerate the swings given your time horizon and financial situation.

-The honest take: Bitcoin can absolutely go down 50-80% from wherever you buy it.
-If that would ruin your finances or keep you up at night, don't buy it.
-But if you have a long time horizon and can stomach the swings, history suggests that consistent, small purchases have been a remarkably effective strategy.
+The honest take: Bitcoin can drop 50-80% from wherever you buy it.
+If that would ruin your finances or keep you awake at night, do not buy it.
+If you have a long time horizon and can handle the swings, history shows that consistent, small purchases have been effective.
 See for yourself with our DCA Calculator.

 "Is it too late to buy Bitcoin?"